hence-io/slush-hence/templates/README.md

 ## Dependencies

-Element dependencies are managed via [Bower](http://bower.io/).
+Element dependencies are managed via NPM & [Bower](http://bower.io/).
 You can install that via:

     npm install -g bower